-- 1. Within grassland habitat the FSP holder will not: - construct roads, trails, landings or create bladed or excavated road (in block / non-tenured) surfaces, unless no other practicable alternative exists for accessing and/or extracting timber; or - b. apply herbicide treatments; or - c. conduct reforestation activities. - 2.
-Within grassland habitat the FSP holder will: - a. conduct primary forest activities to a maximum of 5% soil disturbance; and - b. minimize the disturbed width and length of roads, trails, landings to the extent practicable; - c. process and deck timber outside of the grassland habitat where practicable; - d. grass seed disturbed sites with ecologically suitable species for the site. - 3.
-The FSP holder will, for those portions of cutblocks within the grassland habitat, at the conclusion of harvesting, have: - a. retained all conifer stems greater than 65cm dbh except for the following:
+- 1. Within grassland habitat the FSP holder will not: - a. construct roads, trails, landings or create bladed or excavated road (in block / nontenured) surfaces, unless no other practicable alternative exists for accessing and/or extracting timber; or - b. apply herbicide treatments; or - c. conduct reforestation activities. - 2.
+Within grassland habitat the FSP holder will: - a. conduct primary forest activities to a maximum of 5% soil disturbance; and - b. minimize the disturbed width and length of roads, trails, landings to the extent practicable; - c. process and deck timber outside of the grassland habitat where practicable; - d. grass seed disturbed sites with ecologically suitable species for the site; - e. rehabilitate newly constructed or upgraded roads, trails or landings not needed for long term access.
+This will be accomplished by re-contouring and grass seeding with ecologically suitable species unless all operations affecting roads, trails and landings are conducted on frozen ground where it precludes any further disturbance by those operations.4

-- i. the stems containing active bark beetle located within a suppression BMU for that insect pest; or - ii. felling or modifying a tree that is a safety hazard, if there is no other practicable option for addressing the safety hazard; - b. for each stem >65cm dbh retained, retain 1 to 4 conifer stems > 12.5cm dbh targeting stems adjacent to the stems > 65cm dbh retained; - c. retained all deciduous stems >12.5cm dbh where practicable except where they require felling due to safety concerns. - 4.
-The FSP holder will apply clause 9 in the variations from general standards within the stocking standards section (Cariboo Region SS Supporting Document July 24, 2018) of this FSP for portions of cutblocks that fall within grassland habitat.
+- 3. The FSP holder will, for those portions of cutblocks within the grassland habitat, at the conclusion of harvesting, have: - a. retained all conifer stems greater than 65cm dbh except for the following: - i. the stems containing active bark beetle located within a suppression BMU for that insect pest; or - ii. felling or modifying a tree that is a safety hazard, if there is no other practicable option for addressing the safety hazard; - b. for each stem >65cm dbh retained, retain 1 to 4 conifer stems > 12.5cm dbh targeting stems adjacent to the stems > 65cm dbh retained; - c. retained all deciduous stems >12.5cm dbh where practicable except where they require felling due to safety concerns. - 4.
+The FSP holder will apply clause 9 in the variations from general standards within the stocking standards section (Cariboo Region SS Supporting Document November 16, 2022) of this FSP for portions of cutblocks that fall within grassland habitat.